REPUBLICANS: Unpacking the Misconception Trunk

 Republican views on taxes include the belief that tax reduction is important, but must be done the right way.
 The party believes that budget surpluses have caused Americans to be overtaxed-a condition that is not only threatening their financial prosperity, but is also hindering (and possibly even reversing) growth to the country’s economy.
 They also want to limit the top marginal rate, believing it punishes those who have worked hard and invested well.(Expanded views: Taxes and Spending)

 I'm all for raising taxes slightly if it benefits Americans.
-Taxes allow our military to function, supports our education systems, keeps our infrastructure solid.
+Taxes allow our military to function, supports our education systems, keeps our infrastructure solid, and our poor fed/housed/healthy.
 Taxes keep American strong.
 Too much taxation drags the population down, especially if they see their money spent on things that don't benefit them as individuals.

 ALL of the Republicans in my circle are bitterly angry about Trump's tax cuts for the wealthy.
 Most are riled up by big business finding loopholes to avoid paying any taxes.
 When corporations do that, the citizens are left shouldering the burden.